 Cut Off Entry Points

-This is the most important task you need to do to stop Rats from entering your home but butting off the entry points.
+This is the most important task you need to do to stop rats from entering your home.
+Cutting off their entry points!
+Prevention is better than the cure!

 Rats are chancers, and only usually enter a building when they stumble across access.
 A Rat will be out in your yard looking for food supplies, and if a hole is found, they will enter.